 The Bitter Truth about… Bitters.

 They also could add the “cool” ones: mint, lemon, anise, sassafras, and licorice.
 With the addition of liqueurs, the little cocktail rondo became a symphony and the bitters the oboe soloist.
 And somewhere along the line, bitters sorted themselves into categories: first stomach bitters, then the first beverage bitters – which would span a range of aperitif and digestif bitters, and later aromatic and fruit bitters.
-Stoughton, Hostetter’s and Bokers (Bogart`s), the amers and amaros, the gentianes and absinthes were aperitif/digestif bitters.
-The intense and concentrated Angostura, Abbott’s, and Peychaud were celebrated aromatic bitters, and there were a plethora of orange and peach fruit bitters brands.
+Stoughton, Hostetter’s, and Boker’s (Bogart’s), the Amer, and Amari, the gentians, and absinthes were aperitif/digestif bitters.
+The intense and concentrated Angostura, Abbott’s, and Peychaud`s were celebrated aromatic bitters, and there were a plethora of orange and peach fruit bitters brands.

 Ted Haigh – Cocktail Historian